a-roon/excel-vba/InsertIndex/README.md

 Open an excel file
 Press Alt+F11 to enter into Visual Basic editor
-Goto Option Insert Module and Paste the code which is provided.
+Goto Option Import Module and Select the .bas file which is provided.
 Save the file as XLSM and hit Alt+F8 to invoke window consisting of list of macros.
 Select the macro and run!